Merylin-O/HackBio-Internship-Stage-4Task/Converted Text (1).md

-Authors: Nour Nahtay (@NourNahtay), Merylin Ogunola (@Merylin

-**Introduction**
+# **Introduction**

 Adult diffuse gliomas are the most frequent malignant tumors affecting the central nervous system.
 Survival rates differ significantly based on subtype.
 Low-grade gliomas have a high 5-year survival rate, whereas high-grade gliomas are associated with much lower 5-year survival rates. _(Molinaro AM et al. 2019)_

 Although histopathologic classification is well-established it is prone to significant intra- and inter-observer variability, especially in grade II-III tumors. _(Whitfield BT et al.,2022)_

 One key identifier is The isocitrate dehydrogenase family, which comprises three isoforms located in the cytoplasm and peroxisomes (IDH1), and mitochondria (IDH2 and IDH3).
 These enzymes are involved in cellular processes including mitochondrial oxidative phosphorylation, glutamine metabolism, and more. _(Cairns R et al.,2013)_